 In today’s job market, even getting accepted for an interview can be seen as an achievement.
-If you want to make that final leap to actually getting the job you’ll need to ace the interview, however.
-These are the top 10 faux pas you’ll need to avoid if you want to make a good impression.
+If you want to make that final leap from job hunt to actually getting the job, you’ll need to ace the interview, however.
+These are the top 10 interview mistakes you’ll need to avoid if you want to make a good impression.

 You might just about be able to recover from a ringing phone if you profusely apologise.
 If you really want to blow your chances answer it instead and say, ‘Hey – no nothing important, just an interview’.

 If you can’t even arrive on time for your interview how is your employer supposed to believe that you’ll arrive on time for work?
 Plan to arrive for your interview with plenty of time to spare, taking into account any traffic you may encounter on the route.
 If you’re not familiar with where the job interview is taking place you might even want to locate it beforehand – getting lost on the day will get you in a fluster before you’ve even had a chance to shake hands.

 Interviews make people nervous, and when some people get nervous they reach for a cigarette.
 However bad your nicotine cravings get, lighting up in the interview room is unlikely to do you any favours, without even taking into account the fact its illegal.
 Taking a puff on an e-cigarette is also strongly discouraged.

 If your babysitter cancels at the last minute you might consider bringing your child to the interview with you.
 While answering your interviewer’s questions whilst disciplining your son or daughter might seem like the perfect way to demonstrate your multi-tasking skills, you’re likely to be remembered for all the wrong reasons.
 Perhaps it’s time to consider arranging a back-up babysitter or child minder?